Flag of Melbourne

-The Flag of Melbourne is the official flag for the city of Melbourne, Victoria, Australia.
+The flag of the City of Melbourne is the official flag for the City of Melbourne, Victoria, Australia.
 Its design was based on the arms component of Melbourne's coat of arms, which in turn, was based on the 1848 common seal.

 The flag features a white background divided into four quadrants by the red cross of Saint George, patron saint of England.
 On both sides of each arm of the cross are narrow red bars known as a cotise.
 In the centre there is the Royal Crown, signifying the monarchy.

 Each of the four quadrants divided by the cross feature a design representing an important sector of Melbourne's economy in the mid 19th century.
 The designs are: